entropic-dev/boltzmann/docs/content/concepts/websites.md

 with a handler that renders it.

-To respond from a route with a rendered template, name the template file in the object return by the route handler, like this:
+To respond from a route with a rendered template, name the template file in the object return by the route handler using a symbol, like this:

 ```js
 return {